 But the truth is it is not only China.
 The same problem is seen in many other parts of the world – even Africa.
 The problem is not hating black people, but the perception that only Caucasian people can speak English correctly.

-This influences the perception of people all over the world who start to believe that black people are simply not as capable as others.
+This influences the perception of people all over the world (including some black people) who start to believe that black people are simply not as capable as others.

 That is NOT to say there are no black tefl teachers in Asia.
 There are many.
 I was one of them.
 There are just not as many as there otherwise would be, due to these types of perceptions.
 However, I believe that the more people that travel to these countries and teach children, the more these ignorant and misguided myths will break down.